-Pindo palm (Butia capitata) is a cold-hardy little palm tree.
-It has a single stout trunk and a rounded canopy of blue-grey fronds which curve gracefully in toward the trunk.
+Pindo palm (Butia capitata) is a cold hardy little palm tree.
+It has a single stout trunk and a rounded canopy of blue-gray fronds which curve gracefully in toward the trunk.
 Pindo palms are generally very healthy trees if planted appropriately.
 However, there are a few insect pests of pindo palm trees, including the palm leaf skeletonizer and scale insect.
 For more information on pindo palm pest problems, read on.

 Pindo Palm Pests

-Pindo palms thrive in U.S. Department of Agriculture plant hardiness zones 8b through 11.
-They are slow-growing, attractive plants.
-Give it a warm, sheltered location, plenty of sun and rich, well-draining soil to keep it healthy.
-While several serious diseases can attack landscape palms, if you select an appropriate site and plant it and care for it properly, you can protect your plant.
+Pindo palms thrive in USDA plant hardiness zones 8b through 11.
+They are slow growing, attractive plants.
+Give it a warm, sheltered location, plenty of sun, and rich, well-draining soil to keep it healthy.
+While several serious diseases can attack landscape palms, if you select an appropriate site, plant it, and care for it properly, you can protect your plant.
 The same generally holds true for insect pests.

 Pindo palms grown outdoors suffer from very few insect pests.
 However, if the pindo palms are grown indoors, pests of pindo palms can include red spider mites or scale insects.
 Do not confuse scale insects with diamond scale, a disease.